micans/pick/README.md

 > [!NOTE]
 > For your benefit, [miller (unix command `mlr`)](https://miller.readthedocs.io/en/)
-> is an amazing widely-used command-line tool for handling tables, in an entirely
+> is an amazing widely-used command-line tool for handling tables (using column names also), in an entirely
 > different league than pick in terms of capabilities.
 It is available in most
 > Linux distributions as a supported package.
 >